PennyLaneAI/pennylane/doc/introduction/pennylane.rst

 3. The section on :ref:`Plugins <plugins>` gives you an overview of PennyLane's plugin ecosystem, and teaches you how to write a new plugin for a quantum device.

+4. The section on :ref:`Plugins <intro_optimizers>` lists the optimizers available in the NumPy interface, some of which are specially designed for quantum optimization.